Your Pay Monthly Mobile Agreement

 (b) fraud or fraudulent misrepresentation.

-15.4 If we’re found to be liable to you our liability will not exceed £3,000 (except in either case under the paragraphs immediately above or below).
+15.4 If we're found to be liable to you including but not limited to breach of contract, tort (including negligence), misrepresentation or breach of statutory duty, our liability will not exceed £3,000 (except in either case under the paragraphs immediately above or below).

 15.5 Nothing in this Agreement will exclude or restrict the liability of either you or us for any liability that can't be excluded or restricted by law.